unisb-bioinf/causaltrail/README.md

 	make -j 4

-The executable file for the consol version is located in the folder `build/core`, the gui version is located in the folder `build/gui`, and the tests can be found in the folder `build/test`.
+The executable file for the console version is located in the folder `build/core`, the GUI version is located in the folder `build/gui`, and the tests can be found in the folder `build/test`.

 Execution